CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: Abstract

 \section{Abstract}

-We present CrossSum, a large-scale cross-lingual abstractive summarization dataset comprising 1.7 million article-summary samples in 1500+ language pairs.
-We create CrossSum by aligning identical articles written in different languages via cross-lingual retrieval from a multilingual summarization dataset.
-We propose a multi-stage data sampling algorithm to effectively train a cross-lingual summarization model capable of summarizing an article in any target language.
-We also propose LaSE, a new metric for automatically evaluating model-generated summaries and showing a strong correlation with ROUGE.
-Performance on ROUGE and LaSE indicate that pretrained models fine-tuned on CrossSum consistently outperform baseline models, even when the source and target language pairs are linguistically distant.
-To the best of our knowledge, CrossSum is the largest cross-lingual summarization dataset and the first-ever that does not rely solely on English as the pivot language.
-We are releasing the dataset, alignment and training scripts, and the models to spur future research on cross-lingual abstractive summarization.
+We present CrossSum, a large-scale cross-lingual summarization dataset comprising 1.68 million article-summary samples in 1,500+ language pairs.
+We create CrossSum by aligning parallel articles written in different languages via cross-lingual retrieval from a multilingual abstractive summarization dataset and perform a controlled human evaluation to validate its quality.
+We propose a multistage data sampling algorithm to effectively train a cross-lingual summarization model capable of summarizing an article in any target language.
+We also introduce LaSE, an embedding-based metric for automatically evaluating model-generated summaries.
+LaSE is strongly correlated with ROUGE and, unlike ROUGE, can be reliably measured even in the absence of references in the target language.
+Performance on ROUGE and LaSE indicate that our proposed model consistently outperforms baseline models.
+To the best of our knowledge, CrossSum is the largest cross-lingual summarization dataset and the first ever that is not centered around English.
+We are releasing the dataset, training and evaluation scripts, and models to spur future research on cross-lingual summarization.
 The resources can be found at \url{https://github.com/csebuetnlp/CrossSum}.